petrzivny/symfony-react-skeleton/README.md

 #### Where should I put my new php code?
 This skeleton is DDD ready.
 All code coupled to App (Symfony) should be placed in `api/src/App`.
 E.g. security, authentication, authorization, Entities if you want to use doctrine migrations and/or ORM, Controllers and console Commands.
 The rest (bounded contexts) should be independent on Symfony framework and placed in  `api/src/Context/MyBoundedContext`

+#### How to debug BE?
+You can use `/api/status` endpoint to get some debug information for php-fpm or `bin/console status` command to get same information for CLI.

 <!-- LICENSE -->
 ## License